lnvglr/character-diversion/character-diversion.md

 #### Critiquing letterforms

-What sets type design apart from other creative work is the sheer potential amount of individual artefacts, a variety that is augmented with the seemingly endless shapes variable fonts interpolate.
-So when I researched platforms that focus on discussions and feedback to type, this unique property was something to keep in mind.
+What sets type design apart from other creative work is the sheer amount of potential individual artefacts, a variety that is augmented with the seemingly endless shapes variable fonts interpolate.
+So when I researched platforms that focus on discussions and feedback to type, this unique property was something I kept in mind.

 There are a number of design unrelated platforms like *Reddit* and *Filestage* that host discussions on design.
-There are also design dedicated platforms for sharing, critiquing and general feedback like *Dribbble* and *Behance*.
+There are also design dedicated platforms for sharing ideas and responding with feedback like *Dribbble* and *Behance*.
 None of them are specifically built for discussions around type.
 The aforementioned forum for typeface design, lettering, and typography *TypeDrawers* or its German equivalent *typografie.info*, are—though dedicated to typographic discourse—lacking dedicated tools for critiquing glyphs.

-Yet, those platforms give insights into how discourses on designedly topics are lead online.
+And although those platforms fall short of being decidedly type design tools, they give insights into how discourses on designerly topics are lead online.

-People seem to need the ability to ...

-- respond to comments
-- respond with media
-- respond non-verbally
+In general, those platforms offer non-verbal feedback to designs (most commonly liking or upvoting), let people respond to previous comments and share media.
+Those are three features that could find themselves in *Character Diversion*.
+Up- and downvoting opinions has already been implemented and responding to opinions is in development.

+As for adding media to opinions, as feature that is not yet implemented, I am considering ways of uploading vector files or images to replace certain letters enabling the user to propose a diversion of the original character shape.
+This brings me to the second kind of typographic discourse: that asking fundamental questions of where we are moving typography as a society.

 #### Discussing future letterforms

---

-So I set out to design and develop a platform for people to discuss all typographic topics that can be linked to a specific font file.
-This linking is meant to
-> (fehlt hier was?)
+In terms of discourses around the fundamental direction our society wants to take typography, conferences may be the best format in most instances.
+Not necessarily for all, however: In a recent phone call with Klaus-Peter Staudinger (June, 2022), a longtime member of the *Forum Typografie*, he told me about an experimental project he was working on in the 90s, exploring potential similarities between Kanji, Kana and the Latin script typography.
+Back then no type foundry would agree to investing time and resources into exploring what is known today as multi script typography.

+For projects like his, or like my own, exploring character relationships between the Hebrew and Latin script, that is projects that investigate not only letter shapes for a specific font but rather, cater to rather general ambitions, a tool for discourse around specific letter shapes could be very beneficial.

 ### User Interface